Updated: Apr 9

 Here are some of our favourites that even our youngest son, who tackled his first Wainwright (Arthur’s Seat) aged five, has enjoyed:

-This is is a mere six or seven minute drive away, the other side of Keswick.
+This is is a mere 10min drive away, the other side of Keswick.
 And it is properly, properly steep.
 But it’s also quite easy, if you are fit: straight up the fell in glorious mossy, woodland.
 You then emerge at the top to get stupendous views of Skiddaw and Bassenthwaite Lake.
 With a pair of binoculars (or good eyesight!) you can see Endymion House from the top.
 It's a white blob in the bottom right of this picture, below!

 Castle Crag (950ft)